Female poses – 9 expert posing tips for photographing women

 The golden rule to remember when photographing women is that whatever is closest to camera will be bigger.

 It’s also why a woman’s hands shouldn’t be too far forward from her body towards camera.
+So also pay careful attention to posing women’s hands in photos.

 2. Female poses – if it bends, bend it